MetOffice/forest/README.md

 ## Testing

-The test suite uses Python's builtin unittest module to test the Python source code and node package manager (npm) to unit test the JavaScript callback code
+The test suite uses Python's builtin unittest module to test the Python source code and node package manager [https://www.npmjs.com/](npm) to unit test the JavaScript callback code

 ```sh
 > python -m unittest discover
 ```

+**Note:** To test **forest** it must be available to the Python interpreter
+          invoking the tests.
+A simple way to achieve this is to include the forest directory in your `PYTHONPATH`

+### Node package manager

-**Note:** The Python unit test suite has a test that calls `npm test`
-          to run the JavaScript unit tests
+The Python unit test suite has a test that calls `npm test` to run the JavaScript unit tests.
+If `npm` is not available this test will fail.
+If the `node\_modules/` directory is missing inside `forestjs/`, run `npm install` to install `mocha` and `chai` libraries needed by `npm test` to run the JS unit tests